steffanlloyd/spade-forestscanner/README.md

 ./scripts/docker_connect.sh # connect the dockerfile
 ```

+## Initiating data collection
+If you have read the QAV guide produced by SDU, you do NOT need to configure the LiDAR ethernet.
+This is done automatically in this repository by running the scripts `./scripts/setup_networks.sh`.
+You don't even need to run this script even: it is set up to run on boot via the `/etc/rc.local` mechanism.

 Additionally, some scripts are defined to faciliate data collection:
 ```bash
 # Triggers the launch files to record a dataset.